rodolfovictor/rockverse/docs/source/getting_started/install.rst

 - **Python** 3.7 or later
 - Basic familiarity with command-line operations
 - Basic familiarity with virtual environments (Conda or pip)
+- If using ``pip``, a working MPI implementation with headers and a C compiler.

 Installing
 ----------